Need help? Chat now!

 Table of Contents

-Docker is a popular open-source container management system for cloud computing needs.
-Containers are similar to the virtual machines we offer, but there are key differences.
-Unlike a virtual machine, a container is not installed with a guest operating system, such as Linux or Windows Server.
-Instead, it is packaged with the application or component of the application and any dependencies needed for it to run in its own self-contained runtime.
+Docker is a very popular open-source container management system for cloud computing needs.
+There are some similarities and differences between Docker containers and the virtual machines we offer.
+The key difference is a container not installed with a guest operating system, such as Linux or Windows Server.
+Instead, it is packaged with the application or component of the application and any dependencies needed to run in its own self-contained runtime.

 Docker is a great content management system.
 It allows you to run different application components in separate containers, such as your web server, database server, and file storage system.
 You can run multiple containers on one VPS or dedicated server.
 Containers are also highly portable, making it easy to move them between servers or deploy them to our cloud hosting environment as needed with little delay.